andrew-programs/Python-DocumentParser/README.md

 ### Count occurences of all words ###
 `allWordCount = parser.totalWordCount`<br />
-the totalWordCount method requires a list of words to be passed in as an argument.
+The totalWordCount method requires a list of words to be passed in as an argument.
 Once this requirement is satisfied, the method will return an integer that represents the total number of words used in the document.

 ### EXAMPLE ###
 The main.py file is an example of how the document parser can be used.